1. Vivid Pregnancy Dreams

 15. Chadwick’s Sign (Bluish tinge to the vagina and cervix)

-This coloration is caused from the increased blood flow to the vaginal area, leading to engorgement.
+This coloration is caused by the increased blood flow to the vaginal area, leading to engorgement.
 This visible symptom may be present as early as the 6th week of pregnancy.

 16. Cervix Softening (Goodell’s Sign)